ndless-nspire/Ndless/README.md

   Geoffrey Anneheim aka geogeo - < geoffrey dot anneheim at free dot fr >
   Olivier Armand aka ExtendeD  - < olivier dot calc at gmail dot com >

-Contributors: bsl, critor, Excale, Goplat, hoffa, Jim Bauwens, Levak, Lionel Debroux,

-lkj, tangrs, ... and many others.
+Contributors and testers: Adriweb, bsl, critor, Excale, Goplat, hoffa, Jim Bauwens, Legimet, Levak, Lionel Debroux, lkj, tangrs... and many others.

 Ndless is brought to you by https://codewalr.us, https://www.omnimaga.org and https://tiplanet.org

 We will gladly accept PayPal donations for the hardware expenses that were required for the development of Ndless.
 You can use the e-mail addresses above or the following URL:
 Thank you for your support! [![Donate via PayPal](https://www.paypal.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=olivier%2ecalc%40gmail%2ecom&lc=US&item_name=Ndless&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted)

 Legal stuff
 ===========

 Most of the work is covered by the Mozilla Public License, version 1.1 (MPL).
 Please read careful the file "Mozilla-Public-License-v1.1.html" before distributing of any part of Ndless, with or without modification.

 Some parts are covered by other licenses.
 Others are in the public domain.
-These parts are identified by the files LICENSE.txt or LICENSE.html in the sub- directory.
+These parts are identified by the files LICENSE.txt or LICENSE.html in the sub-directory.